 Q: What is a war memorial?

-A war memorial is an officially recognised or designated place, object, landscape element, monument or structure, designed and constructed to remember and commemorate those who have served in the Australian armed services.
-War memorials can take many shapes, ranging from simple plaques to more elaborate monuments or objects.
-Some common forms of war memorials include:
+For the purposes of the Register, we consider that a war memorial is an officially recognised or designated place, object, landscape element, monument, or structure, primarily designed and constructed to remember and commemorate those who have served in the Australian armed services.

 Usually, an object or construction can be considered a war memorial when: